td-shi/docker-tinycore/README.md

 `unsquashfs` internally instead of mounting squashfs on a loop back device so to install packages, please use `tce-load` with `-c` option

-If you need an example, please see my [tinycore-ruby](https://github.com/tatsushid/docker-tinycore-ruby) or [tinycore-python](https://github.com/tatsushid/docker-tinycore-python) Dockerfile
+If you need an example, please see :
+[tinycore-ruby](https://github.com/tatsushid/docker-tinycore-ruby) or
+[tinycore-python](https://github.com/tatsushid/docker-tinycore-python)
+Dockerfile

+## Original author
+tatsushid